Game Terms

 2. Allies obey their controlling players by default.

 3. Static abilities and triggered abilities of an ally will always happen regardless of obedience, but ownership of the abilities depends on the control of that ally.
+Some abilities may require obedience of the source object to resolve properly.

 4. An attacking ally will continue performing the attack even after it no longer obeys the player who originally declared the attack.
 This is included when pride conditions are suddenly not fulfilled or if control of the object changes during an attack.